Can you have multiple TikTok accounts?

 1. Cross-Promote Without Looking Spammy

-You want people to follow all your accounts but don’t force it.
+You want people to follow all your multiple TikTok accounts, but don’t force it.
 Let it happen naturally.
 Instead of spamming “Follow my other account” everywhere, find clever ways to connect them.
-Maybe one account reacts to content from another.
+Maybe one profile reacts to content from another.
 Maybe you mention your other account in a story.
 Keep it subtle.
 Keep it organic.

 2. Give Each Account a Unique Strategy